openeuler-mirror/BSCCompiler/src/MapleFE/docs/astdump.md

 ## Overview

-The `astdump.sh` tool is a bash script which executes the `ts2cpp` binary executable with option `--trace-a2c` to dump the AST and CFG graphs of a TypeScript prgram.
+The `astdump.sh` tool is a bash script which executes the `ts2cpp` binary executable with option `--trace-a2c` to dump the AST and CFG graphs of a TypeScript program.

 It also dump the TypeScript code converted from the corresponding AST with AST emitter.